The Ark of the Covenant series (post #6)

 - Many Ethiopian Christians still follow the same kosher dietary laws that are prescribed in Leviticus.
 They also circumcise their baby boys, oftentimes giving them Old Testament names.
 Many of these Christians still hold Saturday sacred as the Sabbath.

-- Each Christian church in Ethiopia has within it a symbolic replica of the Ark.
-Each church also has replicas of the tablets inside the Ark.
-Each church has a Holy of Holies room wherein these representations are kept.
+- Each Christian church in Ethiopia has within it a symbolic replica of the Ark, and each church has replicas of the tablets inside the Ark.
+Also, each church has a Holy of Holies room wherein these representations are kept.
 Only senior priests can enter these rooms.

 - Ethiopians consider the island of Tana Kirkos on Lake Tana to be a holy site because the Ark once resided there.
 125 virgin monks live in a monastery on the island.
 These monks keep certain ancient instruments (such as a bronze tray) they say Menelik I brought with him from Jerusalem along with the Ark.